Comment on page

 The overall communications protocol to enable cloud deployment of machine learning services can be summarized in the following diagram:

-The steps detailed above are as follows:
+The steps detailed above are:

 - 1.The model developer deploys the compiled machine learning model to the server.
 This model includes the cryptographic parameters.
 The server is now ready to provide private inference.